NHS Recommends Once-Daily Pill for Migraines on Health Service

 The NHS spending watchdog has recommended a once-daily pill to treat migraines on the health service in England for the first time in a move that will provide more treatment options for some 170,000 sufferers.
 A migraine charity has called for “swift” access to the drug to ensure patients with the debilitating condition “can benefit from them as quickly as possible”.

-NHS Migraines Treatment Pill Health Service England Sufferers Atogepant Aquipta Abbvie National Institute For Health And Care Excellence Nice Chronic Migraines Calcitonin Gene-Related Peptide Sensory Nerves Patients
+NHS Migraines Treatment Pill Health Service England Sufferers Atogepant Aquipta Abbvie National Institute For Health And Care Excellence Nice Calcitonin Gene-Related Peptide CGRP Blood Vessels Inflammation Chronic Migraines Preventative Treatments Injectable Treatments

 United Kingdom Latest News, United Kingdom Headlines